xmtp/xmtp-dot-org/docs/concepts/works-with-xmtp.md

 ---
 sidebar_label: Works with XMTP
 sidebar_position: 9
-description: "Here are just a few of the composable building blocks of web3 that work well with XMTP."
+description: 'Here are just a few of the composable building blocks of web3 that work well with XMTP.'
 ---

 import arbitrum from '/docs/concepts/img/arbitrum-logo.png';
 import avalanche from '/docs/concepts/img/avalanche-logo.png';
 import base from '/docs/concepts/img/base-logo.png';